What the pelvic floor has to do after childbirth

 Conclusion

 The pelvic floor after birth is often not weak or broken, but overloaded, irritated and uncertain in coordination.
-Postnatal recovery is a sensible starting point, but it is not enough for all problems.
+Postpartum recovery is a sensible starting point, but it is not enough for every problem.
 If pressure, incontinence or prolapse symptoms persist or limit you, specialised physiotherapy is not a luxury but a very practical solution.